 The Guide for Mentors will help you understand the importance of the mentoring process.
 It also includes a step-by-step guide to mentoring a student in a ministry context.
-Mentors must complete either an M.Div.
-Mentor Application or an M.A. in Couneling Mentor Application .
+Mentors must complete a Mentor Commitment and Registration Form, which is available through your student mentor.
 Click here for more information on, and an application to join, the Teaching Churches Network, a growing network of churches committed to partner in preparing individuals for Kingdom service.

 We encourage you to contact us directly with questions, comments, and suggestions for improvement!
 Semper reformanda!